Railway accident: Driver error

+The Jokela rail accident was caused by overspeeding through a slow-speed turnout in Jokela, Finland.
+Four people were killed and 75 injured.

 Driver error is the most dangerous cause of passenger train derailments and collisions, with 21 deaths occurring on average when driver error is involved.
 Driver error can take several forms, the most common in passenger trains being disobeying signals, speeding, and disregarding mainline rules.
 Freight trains follow a similar pattern, with the top three types of driver error accounting for over 75% of all freight collisions.
-Human factors, including driver error, are most prevalent in the 81-100 mph range.
+Human factors, including driver error, are most prevalent in the 81–100 mph range.
 Features such as positive train control help prevent the most common types of human error, such as speeding and disregard of signals.
 Human factors relating to automation, such as unsupervised use of automated systems and ignorance of alarms, are also known to have caused several train accidents.

 Signalman error

 Errors caused by the actions of signalmen include: